ssahani/vmdk2kvm/README.md

 ### What this tool **does not**

-* Not a GUI wizard
+* No GUI wizard
-* Not a cloud importer
+* No cloud importer
-* Not a thin wrapper around `virt-v2v`
+* No thin wrapper around `virt-v2v`
-* Not a promise of zero-touch Windows fixes
+* No promise of zero-touch Windows fixes
-* Not a complexity hider
+* No attempt to hide complexity

 If you want *fast over correct*, this repo will argue with you — politely, and with logs.